cheersmas/jou/README.md

-# jou 📝
+# jou

 A beautiful, terminal-based journaling application built with Go and the Charmbracelet Bubble Tea framework. jou provides an intuitive command-line interface for creating, editing, and managing your daily journal entries.

 ![jou Demo](docs/demo.gif) <!-- Placeholder for demo GIF -->

-## ✨ Features
+## Features

-- **�� Create Journal Entries**: Write and save your daily thoughts and experiences
+- **Create Journal Entries**: Write and save your daily thoughts and experiences
-- **📖 View Entries**: Browse through your journal entries with a clean, readable interface
+- **View Entries**: Browse through your journal entries with a clean, readable interface
-- **✏️ Edit Entries**: Modify existing journal entries with ease
+- **Edit Entries**: Modify existing journal entries with ease
-- **🗂️ List Management**: View all your journal entries in an organized list
+- **List Management**: View all your journal entries in an organized list
-- **💾 SQLite Storage**: All your entries are stored locally in a SQLite database
+- **SQLite Storage**: All your entries are stored locally in a SQLite database
-- **🎨 Beautiful UI**: Clean, modern terminal interface with intuitive navigation
+- **Beautiful UI**: Clean, modern terminal interface with intuitive navigation
-- **⌨️ Keyboard Shortcuts**: Efficient navigation with keyboard controls
+- **Keyboard Shortcuts**: Efficient navigation with keyboard controls

-## 🚀 Quick Start
+## Quick Start

 ### Prerequisites